Adnene93/DiscoveringSimilarityChanges/README.md

 Below the method overview:
 ![](figures/methodExplanation.png)

+Not that each individual gives opinion (ratings, votes ...) over items.
+The groups of individuals can be composed over any users description attributes.
+One the groups of individuals composed, an aggregate outcome is mandatory to capture the opinion of a group.
+For example if we are dealing with a review dataset where people share their opinion over bought items.
+Let's assume that two of the three red individuals have an opinion gave respectively 3 and 5 on a scale of 5 to a bought car.
+Then the outcome of the red group can be assimilated to an average of 4 for the same car.
+These outcomes can be used to compare the opinion between individuals by defining a similarity between them over a subset of items.
+Finally these similarities help to objectively measure the pairwise behavior change between recomposed groups (after selecting individuals based on a set of constraint (gender, degree ...)) or even colors.

 ## 1. PaDMiV ##

 Contains the method (DSC - Discovering Similarities Changes) method scripts and other scripts usefuls to print figures, filtering files ...
 It contains mainly the two scripts :